skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-8-conditionals-loops-control-flow.md

 summary: |
-   In the eight part of the Truffle tutorial, we implement comparison operators, "if" statements, loops, and "break" and "continue" statements.
+   In the eight part of the Truffle tutorial, we implement comparison operators, "if" statements, loops, and "return", "break" and "continue" statements.
 created_at: 2022-06-30
 ---